-Every minute Google receives more than 4 million search queries.
-By 2014 almost 1 billion websites have been online according to Statista.
-Nearly 2.1 trillion search queries have been placed on Google the same year.
-How can you make sure that users will find exactly your website within this flood of websites and content?
-How can you ensure that users are directed to the version of your website localized for their perceived country/language?
+Every minute Google receives more than 6,3 million search queries.
+By 2021 almost 1,8 billion websites were online, according to Statista , and nearly 8.5 billion daily searches were placed on Google in 2022.
+How can you be sure that your audience will find your website within this flood of websites and content, and what is also important, will be directed to the correct version of your website localized for their perceived country/language?

-- For geotargeting purposes top level domains can be connected to Google’s Search Console.
+- Top-level domains can be connected to Google's Search Console for geotargeting purposes.